fygar256/game_language_interpreter_compiler/README.md

 # Issues for future work

 The for-next and do-untl statements do not support the case where there are multiple next and until statements for a single for or do statement.

-Arrays cannot be used as control variables in the for-next statement.

 If a variable is used for the end value of a for statement, it is treated as a count-up.